 \section{Observations of HE0230$-$2130}

 This quadruply imaged quasar at redshift $z_s=2.162$ was discovered by \citet{Wisotzki1999} as part of the Hamburg/ESO survey (\citealt{Wisotzki1996}).
+It is located at (right ascension (RA), declination (dec))=(38.13829, -21.29046).
 In 2005, images of this system were taken at the Magellan Clay Telescope with MagIC, which we use here in the modeling.
-Fig.~\ref{fig:colorimg} shows a color image, which is a combination of three 400s exposures in the $g$- ,$r$-, and $i$-filter of the Magellan data with a pixelsize of 0.069\arcsec.
+Figure~\ref{fig:colorimg} shows a color image, which is a combination of three 400s exposures in the $g$- ,$r$-, and $i$-filter of the Magellan data with a pixel size of 0.069\arcsec.
 The seeing was approximately 0.41\arcsec, 0.35\arcsec, and 0.35\arcsec, respectively.

-The brightest lensing galaxy (G1) is located between the multiple lensed quasar images, while the other, fainter galaxy (G2) is slightly offset to the North of image D. The maximum image separation is 2.15\arcsec. \citet{Faure2004} found a galaxy overdensity about 40\arcsec south-west of the lens and proposed that G1 and G2 are two members of a physically related galaxy group.
-This was later confirmed spectroscopically by \citet{Eigenbrod2006}, with measured redshifts $z_{\rm G1}=0.523\pm0.001$ and $z_{\rm G2}=0.526\pm0.002$.
-The spectrum of G1 matches well that of an ETG. \citet{Anguita2008} obtained similar redshifts for G1 and G2, and found the redshift of a galaxy $\sim17\arcsec$ north-west of image A to be $z=0.518\pm0.002$.
-To estimate if G1 and G2 are potentially dynamically associated with each other we check if a typical peculiar velocity of cluster galaxies can account for the observed redshift difference of 0.003 \citep{Harrison1974}.
+The brightest lensing galaxy (G1) is located between the multiple lensed quasar images, while the other, fainter galaxy (G2) is slightly offset to the north of image D. The maximum image separation is 2.15\arcsec. \citet{Faure2004} found a galaxy overdensity about 40\arcsec south-west of the lens and proposed that G1 and G2 are two members of a physically related galaxy group.
+This was later confirmed spectroscopically by \citet{Eigenbrod2006}, with measured redshifts of $z_{\rm G1}=0.523\pm0.001$ and $z_{\rm G2}=0.526\pm0.002$.
+The spectrum of G1 is a good match to that of an ETG. \citet{Anguita2008} obtained similar redshifts for G1 and G2, and found the redshift of a galaxy $\sim17\arcsec$ northwest of image A to be $z=0.518\pm0.002$.
+To understand whether or not G1 and G2 are potentially dynamically associated with each other we determined whether or not a typical peculiar velocity of cluster galaxies can account for the observed redshift difference of 0.003 \citep{Harrison1974}.
 We find that we need a peculiar velocity of around 1000 km/s, which is a typical value for cluster galaxies.
-Therefore G1 and G2 seem to be dynamically associated and dynamical interaction is possible to some extent.
+Therefore, G1 and G2 seem to be dynamically associated and dynamical interaction is possible to some extent.